viztini/aerominal/README.md

     pip install -r requirements.txt
     ```

-Or just downlaod the Linux/Windows executables.
+Or just downlaod the Windows executables.

 ## Usage

-Run aerominal using the Linux/Windows executables.
+Run aerominal using the Windows executables.

 To run aerominal:
 ```bash